Deniskinyua/alx-system_engineering-devops/0x00-shell_basics/README.md

-Devops
+## 0X00.
+SHELL, BASICS

+0. Task 0: Where am I?
-This script prints the absolute path name of the current working directory
+Write a script that prints the absolute path name of the current working directory.

+1. Task 1: What's in there?
+Display the contents list of your current directory.
+2. Task 2: There is no place like home
+Write a script that changes the working directory to the user’s home directory (You are not allowed to use any shell variables)